SRGSSR/srgmediaplayer-apple/README.md

 The SRG Media Player library for iOS provides a simple way to add a universal audio / video player to any application.
 It provides:

-* A default player with the same look & feel as the standard iOS player, and automatic support for picture in picture for compatible devices
+* A default player with the same look & feel as the standard iOS player, and automatic support for picture in picture for compatible devices.
-* A set of overlays which can be combined to create the user interface you need
+* A set of overlays which can be combined to create the user interface you need.
 * Support for segments.
-Those are simply sections of a video, defined by non-overlapping time ranges, which can be blocked or hidden
+Those are simply sections of a video, defined by non-overlapping time ranges, which can be blocked or hidden.
-* Support for DVR streams
+* Support for DVR streams.
-* Ability to use several instances of the player at the same time
+* Ability to use several instances of the player at the same time.

 ## Compatibility